LeadsPlus/real-estate-builder/readme.txt

 = Does this plugin work with Multi-site? =

+Yes it does.
-Yes it does, however seperate instances (API keys) must be used per site.
+### Yes it does, however separate instances (API keys) must be used per site.

 = How do I get support? =